stevejgordon/AspNetCoreDockerWorkshop/activities/12-DockerCompose.md

 # Docker Compose

-For this activity, please ensure you have completed [Activity 10](10-ProductionDockerfile.md).
+For this activity, please ensure you have completed [Activity 11](11-ProductionDockerfile.md).

+## What's the plan?

+We're going to add a docker-compose file to support running our application without having to recall the docker switch to expose ports.
+We'll also override the configuration for the application at runtime of the container by passing in an environment variable.

 ## Activity Steps